Eden Prairie Drug and Alcohol Rehab, Detox and Treatment Resources

 In Minnesota, facilities that provide detoxification are few.
 There are just 20 residential treatment centers in the state that offer detoxification services.
 While location is a determining factor for people seeking rehabilitation from drugs and alcohol addiction, the range of services and levels of care provided should also be considered.
 A facility that offers detoxification often makes the transition from detox into rehab much smoother and more comfortable.

-Finding the Right Drug or Alcohol Rehab Program
+Finding the Best Drug or Alcohol Rehab Program

 Aftercare and Sober Living in Eden Prairie